 We set out a little later today and travel the short distance to the Panorama Route.
 Strung along the escarpment that divides the central plateau and low-lying bushveld of the Kruger, the sights of the Panorama route offer us a day of scenic delights.
 We will visit the highlights of Bourke’s Luck Potholes, the Three Rondavels and God’s Window before returning to camp in the late afternoon.

 Kruger National Park

 Rising early this morning we enter the Kruger National Park to enjoy a full-day of game viewing.
-Our activity package offers the added excitement of experiencing the park from an open-sided 4×4 vehicle.
-For those who have not chosen the 4×4 game drive through the park, your guide will take you on a game drive in the Nomad truck (full day).
+This full day game drive offers a unique view of the park from an open-sided 4×4 vehicle.
 This evening there is an opportunity for an optional Sundowner Drive.

 Kruger National Park to Johannesburg

-Our return journey sees us spending the morning in the Kruger National Park as we exit the park, heading directly towards Johannesburg.
+While those who elect to do the optional morning walk will have an earlier start, we will pack up and set off for our final destination, Johannesburg.
 We arrive at Belvedere Estate in the late afternoon and all travellers are invited to join us for a traditional meal tonight.
 This can be booked with your guide on the day before arrival.
 Many great tales are shared and tonight is for celebrating the many wonders of African travel.

 - On Request

 - Not Available